zijun-zhao/deeplearning.ai/week1&2 Notes.md

   - Calculate current gradient (backward propagation)
   - Update parameters (gradient descent)

-17.  np.squeeze
+11.  np.squeeze: Remove single-dimensional entries from the shape of an array.

-18. Error may occur if write /m directly, as opposed to write (**1.0**/m)
+12. Error may occur if write /m directly, as opposed to write (**1.0**/m)

-19. The learning rate alpha determines how rapidly we update the parameters.
+13. The learning rate alpha determines how rapidly we update the parameters.
 If the learning rate is too large we may "overshoot" the optimal value.
 Similarly, if it is too small we will need too many iterations to converge to the best values.
 That's why it is crucial to use a well-tuned learning rate.

-20. A lower cost doesn't mean a better model.
-You have to check if there is possibly overfitting.
-It happens when the training accuracy is a lot higher than the test accuracy.
+14. A lower cost doesn't mean a better model.
+You have to check if there is possibly **overfitting**.
+It **happens when the training accuracy is a lot higher than the test accuracy**.

-21. In deep learning, we usually recommend that you:
+15. In deep learning, we usually recommend that you:
 * Choose the learning rate that better minimizes the cost function.
 * If your model overfits, use other techniques to reduce overfitting.